CityofToronto/bdit_data-sources/collisions/Readme.md

   data.
 - TPS and CRC send collision records once they are reported and entered into their respective databases, which often leads to collisions being reported months, or even years, after they occurred.
-TPS and CRC will also send changes to existing collision records to eg. correct data entry errors or update the health status of an injured individual.
+TPS and CRC will also send changes to existing collision records (using the same XML/CSV pipeline described above) to correct data entry errors or update the health status of an injured individual.
 Moreover, staff at Data & Analytics are constantly validating collision records, writing these changes directly to the Oracle database.
 Therefore, one **cannot compare** historical control totals on eg. the number of individuals involved with recently-generated ones.

 ### Collision Factors